blue928/azure-e2e-terraform/README.md

 - run the same 4 terraform commands again (terraform init -upgrade, terraform validate, terraform plan, terraform apply)

+- The test app is installed in the 'default' namespace.
+You can now interact with the app's pods to deploy the database and further configure the drupal app, if necessary (drush commands).
+- To deploy the database run 'kubectl get pod' to get the name of the app's pod.
+Copy the database from the local folder to a tmp folder and import the db with mysql.
+Note, unzip the db.sql file if necessary. mysql only imports from raw .sql files.
+Execute these commands to get up and running.
+  - kubectl get pod
+  - kubectl cp ./app/db/initdb.d/db.sql stihl9-55b94b5bf5-km5t6:/tmp (Note your pod name will be different per the above command )
+  - kubectl exec --stdin --tty stihl9-55b94b5bf5-km5t6 -- /bin/bash # This will put you inside the pod
+  - mysql -u ${MYSQL_USER} -p${MYSQL_PASSWORD} -h${DATABASE_HOST} ${MYSQL_DATABASE} < /tmp/db.sql (note this takes about 20 min)
-- Next,
+  - drush cc all
+  - drush user-create adminuser --mail="myemail@maddress.edu" --password="UserPw"; drush user-add-role "administrator" adminuser ; drush uli adminuser

-- You should now have a full working infrastructure with a test drupal site connected to an external mysql database
+- You should now have a full working infrastructure with drupal site connected to an external mysql database